Hanis3-gatech/CS7641-Project-15/README.md

 |:--:|
 |*Fig 9*|

 Again we see the number of important features declines as the L1 ratio increases.
 We note the steep drop in important features as we exit the rift of property.
-This is where I would say our L1 ratio has become too Lasso-like.
+This is where Iwe would say our L1 ratio has become too Lasso-like.
 It just-so-happens that this for this dataset is this true: (1) for elastic-net the L1 ratios exceeding 0.36 produce more zero coefficients then Lasso, thus (2) these L1 ratios are more Lasso-like than Lasso itself. **It is perhaps the case that the rift of prosperity occurs when the L1 ratio is tuned in a way that the correct number of important features were revealed.** So these L1 ratios that are between 300 and 400 features show strong performance in RMSE.
 The best L1 ratio yielded exactly 300 important features.

 **Indices of Most Pronounces Features (Top 10):**
 <pre>